-- Determine the current sanitation and open defecation free (ODF) status among previous USAIDsupported communities within Lofa and Nimba counties - Deepen understanding of the individual, community and political drivers and barriers to household toilet/latrine adoption and sustained use or "slippage" in both rural Liberia (Lofa & Nimba) - Assess the determinants of "drop outs" of sustained toilet use
+- Determine the current sanitation and open defecation free (ODF) status among previous USAIDsupported communities within Lofa and Nimba counties - Deepen understanding of the individual, community, and political drivers and barriers to household toilet/latrine adoption and sustained use or "slippage" in both rural Liberia (Lofa & Nimba) - Assess the determinants of "dropouts" of sustained toilet use

-Research Questions:
+Research Questions

-- 1. What are the current individual, household and community practices related to defecation? - 2.
+- 1. What are the current individual, household, and community practices related to defecation? - 2.
 What are the social and behavioral determinants to adopting and maintaining toilet/latrine use for individuals (women and men)? - 3.
-What are the relevant community and service determinants that influence household latrine/toilet adoption and community open defecation free (ODF) achievement and sustainment? - 4.
-How do environmental determinants (soil type, access to natural resources for construction) influence household latrine adoption and use? - 5.
-How do the local and political structures influence community (and household) action related to toilet/ latrine adoption and use? - 6.
-Which behavioral determinants are different among sanitation adopter households/communities and non-adopter households/communities?
+What are the relevant community and service determinants that influence household latrine/toilet adoption and community ODF achievement and sustainment? - 4.
+How do environmental determinants (e.g., soil type, access to natural resources for construction) influence household latrine adoption and use?